ikusalic/vagrant-go/README.md

 # vagrant-go

-Use [Thoughtworks]'s [go] to manage continuous delivery pipelines via Vagrant.
+Use [Thoughtworks]' [go] to manage continuous delivery pipelines via Vagrant.

 ### Requirements

-You need to have the following installed to try out _devenv_:
+You need to have the following installed to try out _vagrant-go_:
 * [Ruby] with [bundler]
 * [Vagrant]
 * [VirtualBox], or other virtualization software that Vagrant supports